Steven-N-Hart/CGSL-scripts/Mosaic_Prep/README.md

 ```

 ##### Concordance
- Then run it through the concordance analysis from Concordance.Rmd
+ Then run it through the concordance analysis from scripts/Mosaic.Rmd